Of the 8,401 radiologists sampled in 47 states have experienced at least one medical malpractice lawsuit during their years in the profession.

 Diagnosis Errors by Radiologists

 Of course, radiologists are expected to precisely and expertly complete their work to support the diagnosis and treatment of the patient.
 Even though this is almost always the case, mistakes do happen.
 Radiologists are more participatory in using their expertise to diagnose the disease than treating it, though, as noted above, radiologists sometimes engage in treatment.
 As such, it is no surprise that most medical malpractice lawsuits against radiologists happen due to an error caused in the diagnosis element of the patient’s journey to health.
-According to the article “The Causes of Medical Malpractice Suits Against Radiologists in the United States,” published in the journal Radiology, malpractice suits regarding diagnosis What is radiology?make up the vast majority of those claims in which radiologists are involved.
+According to the article “The Causes of Medical Malpractice Suits Against Radiologists in the United States,” published in the journal Radiology, malpractice suits regarding diagnosis make up the vast majority of those claims in which radiologists are involved.
 While much less represented, errors caused by radiologists in the treatment of patients were reported to have also caused some medical malpractice suits.
 According to the article, the diagnosis (or, rather, missed diagnosis) for which most medical malpractice suits were brought against radiologists was breast cancer.
 Because of the disease’s dangerous nature, any early detection is imperative to ensure that the patient can securely remove cancerous cells before spreading.

 What are Other Common Types of Malpractice Injuries?